kimberlyle/TheQuakers/README.md

 Figure out a way to tune the parameter.
 (Since there are 2 free parameters, hold one fixed and test on the other one, or changing both of them in some ways.

 ### Tuesday November 26
-Try out Empirical Model completely separate from MDA model.
-Try out its accuracy.
-Should have a set of 'best' parameters for our window function.
+Should have a set of 'best' parameters for our window function and present our results.
-Present our results.
+If ours cannot beat any of the models, maybe try with the 'Optimization approach"

 ### Thursday November 28
 Thanksgiving (Group members can continue to work on tasks)